grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 	* [ ] add 'sleeping racks' to labels on diagram? (since it's a technical term you use often in the book)
 	* [ ] make sure the Gnat has an airlock escape trunk
 	* [ ] add a dotted line to Prospect showing where ballast tanks are outside the pressure hull
+	* [ ] move the Gnat motor switch lever labels aft of the engine
 * [ ] cargo bay or cargo hold?
 (Fix on diagram too)
 	* I think it's a hold on a ship
 * [ ] revisions for Gregory death scene: